getsentry/symbolicator/crates/symbolicli/README.md

 # Logging
 You can control the level of logging output by passing the desired log level to the `--log-level` option.
 Available levels are `off`, `error`, `warn`, `info`, `debug`, `trace`.
 The default is `info`.

+# Local Symbols
+The `--symbols` option allows you to supply a local directory containing debug files to use in addition to the configured sources.
+The directory must be sorted according to the `unified` layout.
+The easiest way to accomplish that is using `symsorter`.